-This Week in Petroleum History, May 1 to May 7
+This Week in Petroleum History, April 29 – May 5

 May 1, 1860 – First West Virginia Oil Well

-Virginia’s petroleum industry began on May 1, 1860, when John Castelli Rathbone found oil near a stream called Burning Springs Run in what today is West Virginia.
+Virginia’s petroleum industry began about one year before the Civil War when John Rathbone found oil after drilling near Burning Springs Run in what today is West Virginia.

-The Rathbone well reached 300 feet and began producing 100 barrels of oil a day.
-Rathbone partnered with his brother John as a major drilling boom began – the first to take place outside Pennsylvania.
+The well reached 300 feet and began producing 100 barrels of oil a day.
+Rathbone partnered with his brother John as the area experienced a drilling boom – the first to take place outside the Pennsylvania oil regions.
 By the end of 1860, more than 600 oil leases were registered in the Wirt County court-house.
 Warehouses were built along the Little Kanawha River, which reached the Ohio River at Parkersburg.

-“These events truly mark the beginnings of the oil and gas industry in the United States,” notes one West Virginia historian, He adds that the region’s oil wealth helped lead to statehood in June 1863.
+“These events truly mark the beginnings of the oil and gas industry in the United States,” noted West Virginia historian David McKain in 1994, adding that the region’s sudden oil wealth helped lead to statehood in June 1863.
 Just one month earlier, Confederate cavalry attacked Burning Springs, destroying oilfield tanks and equipment.

 May 1, 1916 – Harry Sinclair founds Sinclair Oil & Refining